Basement ventilation - fresh air in, moisture out

 Ventilation system in the basement - this is what you should pay attention to when buying

 While dew point control and temperature difference controllers form the basis for automatic basement ventilation, you can still choose between ventilation solutions with or without heat recovery – depending on whether the rooms in the basement are occupied or unoccupied.
 You will find a detailed comparison of the various ventilation systems in this guide.
 Since decentralized ventilation systems are made up of several, specifically arranged ventilation devices in the outer walls, they enable individual ventilation of individual rooms in the house.
-This makes it possible to include the basement as a separately defined ventilation zone.
+This makes them ideal for including the basement as a separately defined ventilation zone.
 In this context, two modern ventilation systems are particularly recommended to you: The inVENTer Smart + Sylt ventilation system and the inVENTer Connect controller platform ensure permanent cellar dehumidification.

 Because the cellar is underground, there are a few things to consider when ventilating.
 If you ventilate incorrectly, you run the risk of warm, humid air penetrating, cooling down quickly and condensing on the cellar wall – the ideal breeding ground for mold.
 Therefore, caution is advised, especially in summer, when the outside temperature is usually well above the inside temperature.
-You then have to watch the right time to let fresh air intermittently into the basement.
-Various aids are available to you for this:
+You then have to watch the right time to let fresh air in intermittently into the basement.
+Various tools are available for this purpose:

 The simplest variant is measuring equipment in the form of thermometers and hygrometers, with which you can compare the temperature and moisture content of the air outside and inside.
 Difficulties can arise, however, if you are on the road a lot or are not prepared to deal with the issue of air exchange at any time of the day or night.
 In this case, automatic cellar ventilation can provide relief, based on sensors for determining temperature and humidity.